www.LinuxHowtos.org

 DESCRIPTION

-Pass a pointer to a zero terminated string holding the file name of the known_host file to use.
-The known_hosts file should use the OpenSSH file format as supported by libssh2.
-If this file is specified, libcurl will only accept connections with hosts that are known and present in that file, with a matching public key.
-Use CURLOPT_SSH_KEYFUNCTION(3) to alter the default behavior on host and key (mis)matching.
+Pass a pointer to a null-terminated string holding the filename of the known_host file to use.
+The known_hosts file should use the OpenSSH file format.
+If this file is specified, libcurl only accepts connections with hosts that are known and present in that file, with a matching public key.
+Use CURLOPT_SSH_KEYFUNCTION(3) to alter the default behavior on host and key matches and mismatches.

 The application does not have to keep the string around after setting this option.